divaprotocol/diva-protocol-v1/DOCUMENTATION.md

 - **Fillability:** Whether the offer is still fillable and how much can be actually filled by a `taker` taking into account a maker's position token balance.
 Any changes in the maker's balance may impact the fillability of the offer.
 - **Validity:** Validity of signature and the `poolId` included in the offer.

+>**Note:** There may be situations where an offer appears fillable but the transaction can still fail.
+This is because certain criteria cannot or are expensive to check on-chain.
+For example, if a non-existent poolId is used, the maker gets blacklisted after creating the offer, or the final value is already confirmed.
+In order to mitigate these issues, API services should implement appropriate off-chain filters, and frontends are advised to pre-simulate the transaction before executing it on-chain.
+By conducting these checks and simulations, potential issues can be identified and addressed prior to submitting the transaction.

 ```js
 function getOfferRelevantStateRemoveLiquidity(